 What About Water?

 Even semi-aquatic turtles such as red-eared sliders can handle being out of the water for quite a while.
 For extended trips, you may choose to mist the turtle and or dampen the padding at the bottom, but keep in mind this will be cooling to the turtle so only do this if you can keep the turtle warm enough.
 For trips of a few hours, your red-eared slider will be fine if kept dry.
-However, on longer trips, you might want to take a break and offer your turtle some water to drink.
+However, on longer trips, you might want to provide a large water dish shallowly filled with water and take a break to refill it and offer your turtle some time to drink of get into the water dish itself.

-This will be your biggest challenge, though typically overheating is probably more of a concern that being too cool (though a cold turtle will be sluggish).
-Use a thermometer on the turtle's box to monitor the temperatures.
+This will be your biggest challenge, though typically overheating is probably more of a concern that being too cool (though a cold turtle will be sluggish and can be predisposed to developing illnesses).
+Use a thermometer on the turtle's box or get a temperature gun to monitor the temperatures.
 If you are traveling in warm weather, there are a few alternatives.
 You can regularly mist your turtle or keep the padding damp; evaporation of this water will be cooling.
 If your car has air conditioning, you can use this to keep the car cool, being careful not to let the turtle get too cool (and don't put the turtle in front of an air vent).
-You can also place the turtle's box inside a cooler (the styrofoam ones work well for this) and add a wrapped cool pack to the cooler.
+You can also place the turtle's box inside a cooler (the styrofoam ones work well for this- keep the top open for aeration) and add a wrapped cool pack to the cooler.
 Never put an ice pack or cool pack directly in the turtle's box—keep the cool pack separated from the turtle itself.

 In cooler weather, you may need to use a warming pack in much the same way.
-Place the turtle in its box inside a cooler, and add a wrapped heat pack (a bottle of hot water, or a chemical heat pack for longer trips).
+Place the turtle in its box inside a cooler, and add a wrapped heat pack (a bottle of hot water, a microwaved potatoe, a sock with heated rice, or a heating pad set on low (if you have a plug-in) for longer trips).
 Again, never let the turtle come in direct contact with the hot pack.

 Overnighting in Hotels